 You can see bird shows and even feeding sessions for eagles, hornbills and ostriches at the Kuala Lumpur Bird Park.
 Kids are well catered for with a playground and the beautifully landscaped gardens have jogging tracks, exercise stations, and rowing boats for visitors.
 Also available are binoculars for hire, a reference centre for those who would like to find out more about the park’s birdlife and a refreshment kiosk where you can buy snacks and drinks.

-- Address: No. 920 Jalan Lembah Taman Tasik Perdana
+- Address: 920, Jalan Cenderawasih, Taman Tasik Perdana, Kuala Lumpur